nemishzalavadiya/Web-Scraping-With-Free-Proxies-And-Scrapy-Tool/README.md

  - User-agent: msnbot ->
    Crawl-delay: 3

+       Here, In this approch i have used complete transparancy by getting every line of json file with different request with changing ip address.
+Which by the way i got from free-proxies site.
+It's very much secure because of scrapy's inbuilt support. which is choice of major web scraper because of simplicity and efficiency.

 ### Scrapy is a very efficient and handy tool for web scraping purpose.
 I have used it here in this project where what i did is,
  - Created genspider using scrapy startproject cmd which gives supporting environment for data extraction which is pipeline support for requests.